Chapter 15 Improving the performance of health services and programmes

 Visual Management tools allow you to know exactly what is going on in your work area at a glance.
-Visual management helps providers:
+Visual management tools help providers:

 - To see where items are stored by using large labels.
 These can also be colour coded.
 For example, blue labels for intravenous fluids, cannulae, and giving sets, and red labels for anything to do with taking blood samples.

-36-8 How can visual management show invisible processes?
+36-8 How can visual management tools show invisible processes?

 There are various different types of visual management tools, which are developed in response to the unit needs.
 The most common tools are: